TravisWheelerLab/drug-sniffer/site/source/usage.rst

 ``-params-file examples/3vri_params.yaml``.
 This tells Nextflow to load workflow parameters from the specified YAML file.
 An example file is shown
 below:

+See :ref:`parameters` for details on the available workflow parameters.

 ::